cloudfoundry/docs-dev-guide/installcf/cf.html.md

 The following data is returned:

-* organization -- Organization that contains the space.
+* organization -- Organization that contains the space
-* apps -- Applications that have been deployed to the space.
+* apps -- Applications that have been deployed to the space
-* services -- Services in the space.
+* services -- Services in the space
-* domains -- domains in the space.
+* domains -- domains in the space
 * If the `full` option is used, the following information is returned for applications in the space:
-     * status -- the current status of the application, for example "stopped", running", "flapping", and so on.
+     * status -- the current status of the application, for example "stopped", running", "flapping", etc.

 #### <a id='spaces'></a> spaces ####